the-moisrex/webpp/docs/core.md

 Creating the Router and its extensions are where the user will be coding the actual application.

-### Master Application
-There can be multiple `Application`s.
-For example, you might have written a whole website before in a different project, now you can use that whole application just by including it in the project an with the help of the `Master Application`, you can combine two or more applications into one single application and use it normally.

-### Application Extensions
+#### Application Extensions
-_Application extensions_ are classes that an _application_ inherits from.
+_Application extensions_ are classes that an _application_ inherits from or uses.
-These classes are capable of adding arbitrary features to the _application_ so it'll be available to the _routes_ through the _contexts_.
+These classes are capable of adding arbitrary features to the _application_.
+These extensions may need to access _router_ or _initial context type_ or any other related thing.
+You need to see their documentation for those.

 Examples of application extensions: